ESGI-IW/Unsecure/docs/PULL_REQUEST_TEMPLATE.md

-IMPORTANT: Please do not create a Pull Request without creating an issue first.
+#IMPORTANT: Please do not create a Pull Request without creating an issue first.

+Thank you for your contribution to the Unsecure repo.
+Before submitting this PR, please make sure:

+- [ ] Your code builds clean without any errors or warnings
+- [ ] You are using approved terminology
+- [ ] You have added unit tests

 Any change needs to be discussed before proceeding.
 Failure to do so may result in the rejection of the pull request.